The Attractions

 The Attractions were an English backing band for the English new wave musician Elvis Costello between 1977 and 1986, and again from 1994 to 1996.
 They consisted of Steve Nieve (keyboards), Bruce Thomas (bass guitar), and Pete Thomas (drums).
 They also released one album (and two associated singles) as an independent entity, without Costello, in 1980.

+The band were inducted into the Rock and Roll Hall of Fame in 2003.
 They have been called one of the best backing bands in rock history.